onurkizildeli/libft/README.md

 Summary: The goal of this project is to code a C library that regroups the usual functions. a library that we can use in other projects

-All mandatory pars are done.
+All mandatory parts are done.
 Bonus will add in future.